schrepfler/jira-maven-plugin/README.md

 This Maven plugin allows the manipulation of Atlassian Jira project fixVersions within the project associated with the built component.

-**This Maven plugin tries to keep compatibility with Java 8 and beyond.**
+**This Maven plugin requires Java 21 baseline due to the Atlassian Jira Client minimum requirement.**

 **_The documentation for the plugin is in the [project wiki](https://github.com/schrepfler/jira-maven-plugin/wiki)._**